Tartu, Estonia

 If you are thinking about moving to Tartu, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Tartu is generally quite reasonable.
 Rent prices for apartments in the city center tend to be higher than those in the suburbs, but overall the cost of living in Tartu is quite affordable.
 Prices for one-bedroom apartments in the city center range from around €400 to €700 per month, while two-bedroom apartments can cost up to €900 per month.
-In the suburbs, prices are usually lower, with one-bedroom apartments ranging from €300 to €500 per month and two-bedroom apartments costing up to €700 per month," said one expat who made the move to Tartu.
+In the suburbs, prices are usually lower, with one-bedroom apartments ranging from €300 to €500 per month and two-bedroom apartments costing up to €700 per month," explained one expat living in Tartu, Estonia.

 How do I meet people in Tartu?